 The tent and shelter at the Garden Area would help keep early arrivals comfortable before the ceremony.
 Then, an announcement, perhaps by your ushers, can be made a few minutes before the start of the Ceremony.
 The ushers would also escort honored guests and parents to specific seats.

-The guest book and a photo collage of bride and groom can be set up on a table at the garden area.
+The guest book and a photo collage of the couple can be set up on a table at the garden area.
 Wedding programs can also be made available.
 Idea – design them so they can be used as fans for a hot day.
 Or maybe consider folding Japanese fans as an extra wedding favor.
 The garden area could also be set up to receive wedding gifts.
 Another idea is to have light colored umbrellas available for that possible shower, or to double as parasols.

 And don’t forget about music.
 The right background music at the greeting area can draw your guests to the right place and set the mood along with the natural surroundings.
 (Click Choosing Your Music for ideas for selecting wedding music at Stone Mountain Lodge and Cabins.)

 The focal point of the Ceremony site is circular and edged in river stones.
 It is slightly higher than the rest of the Arbor area which works nicely as a natural stage.
 Lush greenery behind the Arbor backs against the mountain.
 The natural stage is highlighted by our vine-covered Arbor.